NATizME/Poethive-An-Emily-Dickinson-Responsive-Website/README.md

 ## Description

 The goal of this project is to create an appealing, well-structured website to showcase Emily Dickinson's life and poetry.
-The site is fully responsive, ensuring compatibility with desktop, tablet and mobile devices. <br>
+The site is fully responsive, ensuring compatibility with desktop, tablet and mobile devices. <br><br>
 This project was a praactical exercise in HTML5, CSS, and responsive design principles.

 ---